phytooracle/automation/README.md

 ## Arguments/Flags
 For more information on arguments/flags, [click here](https://github.com/phytooracle/automation/blob/main/docs/arguments.md).

+## Required setup

+### iRODS

+The POA Automation workflow requires iRODS.
+Follow the documentation [here](https://emmanuelgonz.github.io/posts/2022/01/irods-setup/) to install iRODS.

+### Data transfer node

+If you are running POA on the UA HPC, you will need to set up SSH keys to gain access to data transfer nodes (DTNs).
+To get SSH keys set up, follow the steps below [here](https://github.com/phytooracle/automation/blob/main/docs/dtn.md)

 ## Running POA
 The script ```distributed_pipeline_wrapper.py``` is used to run the pipeline.
 This script downloads and extracts bundled test data, runs containers, and bundles output data.